backand/docs/docs/getting_started/objects.md

 "Rs" : { "collection": "S", "via" : "myR" }
 ```

-In the database, a foreign-key constraint will be added between tables S to R, represented by a foreign key field `myR` being created on the object S's data table.
+In the database, a foreign-key constraint will be added between tables S and R (pointing in the direction of R), represented by a foreign key field `myR` being created in the object S's data table.
 This field will hold the primary key of the corresponding row in R for each row in S.

 As an example, consider a model describing pet ownership.
 It has two objects, `users` and `pets`.
-Each user can own several pets, but a pet has a single owner.
+Each user can own several pets, but a pet has a single owner (user).
 Thus, the users-pets relationship is a one to many relationship between users and pets:

-The `users` object will have a `pets` a relationship field, which establishes the 'many' side of the relationship by creating a collection of pets objects for each user in the model.
+The `users` object will have a `pets` relationship field, which establishes the 'many' side of the relationship by creating a collection of pets objects for each user in the model.

 In `users`: